facebook

 Chase Ink Business Unlimited® Credit Card

-Even better, if you have a companion Chase card like the Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred, you can pool your rewards from the Ink Unlimited and make them more valuable by transferring them to Chase’s travel partners like Hyatt, United Airlines, British Airways, Southwest, and more.
+Even better, if you have a companion Chase card like the Chase Sapphire Preferred® Credit Card, Chase Sapphire Reserve® Credit Card, or the Chase Ink Business Preferred® Credit Card, you can pool your rewards from the Ink Unlimited and make them more valuable by transferring them to Chase’s travel partners like Hyatt, United Airlines, British Airways, Southwest, and more.

 PROS